Amboseli National Park

-Elephants roaming across vast grassy plains with the shadow of Mt Kilimanjaro in the background epitomizes Amboseli with its large population of these wandering giants
+Elephants roaming across vast grassy plains with the shadow of Mt Kilimanjaro in the background epitomizes the Amboseli National Park with its large population of these wandering giants.

 - Size & Location: 392km² bordering Kenya and Tanzania, North-West of Mt.
 Kilimanjaro